SAP-samples/sme-partner-reference-application/Tutorials/51-S4HC-Integration.md

 1. Open file `./application/author-readings/srv/service-auth.cds` with the authorization annotations.

-2. Enhance the authorization model for the service entities `ByDProjects`, `ByDProjectSummaryTasks`, `ByDProjectTasks` and `ByDProjectsTechUser`:
+2. Enhance the authorization model for the service entities `S4HCProjects`, `S4HCEnterpriseProjectElement`, `S4HCEntProjTeamMember` and `S4HCEntProjEntitlement`:
     ```javascript
-    // ByD projects: Managers and Administrators can read and create remote projects
+    // S/4 projects: Managers and Administrators can read and create remote projects
     annotate AuthorReadingManager.S4HCProjects with @(restrict : [
         {
             grant : ['*'],